Which is to say: that bloody Potions book.

 Instead, once DHs was released, so far as the Potions book goes, the answer turned out to be behind door #3.
 It’s Rowling’s same old game of bait-and-switch again.
 She threw the idea of the potions book together to grease the wheels of the HBP plot, and tie the story arc together, then never referred to it again, and didn’t even bother to double-check whether what she told us about it added up.

-It doesn’t.
+Which it doesn’t.
 It never will.
 She doesn’t bloody care, since she’s finished with it.
 And her editors never cared to begin with.
 So it’s up to us to either forget about the whole thing, or to try to make sense of it ourselves.

 Frankly, I’m tempted to roll it into the essay devoted to some of the other blatant bits of fakery in the series.
 Because in the end, the “mystery” of the potions book was another piece of plotting which appears to have been totally fake.